yzhphy/NeatIBP/README.md

 ```
 git clone https://github.com/cbouilla/spasm.git
 ```
 2. The installation procedure requires sudo permission.
-Check if you have noweb installed, if not, you may use
+Check if you have noweb & libtool installed, if not, you may use
 ```
 sudo apt-get install noweb
+sudo apt-get install libtool
 ```
 3. Install the package using the following commands
 ```